wircho/SwiftyNotification/README.md

 ### 3. Unregistering Observers (Optional)

 The `register` static method of `Notification` actually returns a `NotificationToken`.
-You may store this token in a safe place and unregister the closure by doing `token.cancel()`.
+You may store this token anywhere and unregister the closure by doing `token.cancel()`.

 ### 4. Posting Notifications (Optional)